curityio/devops-dashboard-example/README.md

 ## Website Documentation

-See the [DevOps Dashboard](https://curity.io/resources/learn/devops-dashboard) tutorial for a step by step walkthrough.
+See the [DevOps Dashboard User Administration](https://curity.io/resources/learn/devops-dashboard-user-administration) tutorial for a step by step walkthrough.

 ## More Information